-- (E) If the business evaluated other versions of the automated decisionmaking technology or other automated decisionmaking technologies for validity, reliability, or fairness for the business's proposed use(s), why the business seeks to use the version of the automated decisionmaking technology that it prefers to the other versions or other automated decisionmaking technologies. - (F) The results of the business's evaluations.
-For example, the business may provide an explanation of the performance and error metrics across demographic subgroups as part of the results of its fairness evaluation. - (3) The need for human involvement in the business's use of the automated decisionmaking technology.
-As part of this explanation, the business shall address the role and degree of any human involvement: - (A) Identify who at the business will be responsible for the business's use of the automated decisionmaking technology and for what they are responsible. - (B) Identify and describe the human's qualifications, if any, to understand the business's use of the automated decisionmaking technology, including the personal information processed by, and the logic and output(s) of, the automated decisionmaking technology. - (C) Explain whether and, if so, how the human evaluates the appropriateness of the personal information processed by, and the logic and output(s) of, the automated decisionmaking technology for the business's proposed use(s). - (D) Explain whether the human has the authority to influence whether or how the business uses the output(s) of the automated decisionmaking technology, and if so, how they exercise this authority. - (E) If the human can influence how the business uses the output(s) of the automated decisionmaking technology, explain whether and, if so, how the business uses the human's influence to calibrate the automated decisionmaking technology or the business's use of the automated decisionmaking technology.

-- (F) If a human is not involved in the business's use of the automated decisionmaking technology, explain why there is no human involvement, and which safeguards the business has implemented to address the risks to consumers' privacy that may arise from the lack of human involvement. - (b) For uses of automated decisionmaking technology as set forth in section 7150, subsection (b)(3), the risk assessment also shall explain how the business will provide a plain language explanation to a consumer in response to a request to access information about the business's use of automated decisionmaking technology, as set forth in section 7031.
+- 6. The results of the business's evaluations.
+For example, the business may provide an explanation of the performance and error metrics across demographic subgroups as part of the results of its fairness evaluation. - (9) Supplementing the requirement under section 7152, subsection (a)(12), if the business has not consulted external parties in its preparation or review of the risk assessment, a plain language explanation addressing why the business did not do so and which safeguards it has implemented to address risks to consumers' privacy that may arise from the lack of external party consultation. - (10) A plain language explanation of the degree and details of any human involvement in the business's use of Automated Decisionmaking Technology.
+As part of this explanation, the business shall: - (A) Identify who at the business will be responsible for the business's use of the Automated Decisionmaking Technology and for what they are responsible. - (B) Identify and describe the human's qualifications, if any, to understand the business's use of the Automated Decisionmaking Technology, including the personal information processed by, and the logic and output(s) of, the Technology. - (C) Explain whether and, if so, how the human evaluates the appropriateness of the personal information processed by, and the logic and output(s) of, the Automated Decisionmaking Technology for the business's proposed use(s). - (D)-Explain whether the human has the authority to influence whether or how the business uses the output(s) of the Automated Decisionmaking Technology, and if so, how they exercise this authority. - (E) If the human can influence how the business uses the output(s) of the Automated Decisionmaking Technology, explain whether and, if so, how the business uses the human's influence to calibrate the Automated Decisionmaking Technology or the business's use of the Technology. - (F) If a human is not involved in the business's use of Automated Decisionmaking Technology, explain why there is no human involvement, and which safeguards the business has implemented to address the risks to consumers' privacy that may arise from the lack of human involvement.